Dr Reddy's Labs shares extend losses, down 3%

-Shares of Dr Reddy's Laboratories remained under pressure for the fourth straight session and further fell by nearly 3 per cent today.
+Shares of Dr Reddy's Laboratories remained under pressure for the fourth straight session and further fell by nearly 3 per cent on Wednesday.

 The stock slipped 2.97 per cent to settle at Rs 2,336.20 on BSE.
 During the day, it lost 4.51 per cent to Rs 2,299.